francis-bilodeau/ThoughtsNexus/docs/HowtoEmergeAGI/Intro.md

 ### Artificial Stem Neurons

 Emergent Neural Algorithms (ENA) might be the key to creating AGIs.
 To make them a reality, we need a computationally efficient framework that enables the stacking of emergent proprieties.
 Artificial Stem Neurons (ASN) could be the fundamental units of such a framework.
-They would differentiate and express unique behaviors inside a complex neural network, analogous to biological stem neurons.
+They would differentiate and express unique behaviors to create complex neural networks, analogous to biological stem neurons.
 Different ASN strains could be evolved for specific or general purposes.
 In the long term, ASNs could approach ideal ML algorithm capabilities.

 ### RoadMap